Serious Fraud Office (United Kingdom): Barclays emergency fundraising

 In June 2017, John Varley, Roger Jenkins, Tom Kalaris and Richard Boath were charged with offences regarding Barclays's raising of £11.8 billion in emergency funds.
-The fraud was alleged to have taken place around the financial crisis of 2007–2008.
+The fraud was alleged to have taken place around the 2008 financial crisis.

 Abbas Gokal & the BCCI

 The BCCI Bank was a Luxembourg-registered bank that collapsed in 1992.
 It was discovered by the bank's auditors, that the bank was running on loss for many years.
 It was reported that the bank was involved in drug-trafficking, money-laundering and phony loans.
 The key player in the collapse was Pakistani shipping magnate Abbas Gokal.
-It was discovered that Gokal's company, Gulf Shipping Lines, had gotten a US$1.2 billion unsecured loan from the bank.
+It was discovered that Gokal's company, Gulf Shipping Lines, had received a US$1.2 billion unsecured loan from the bank.
 When the bank collapsed and the scandal emerged, Gokal escaped to Pakistan, but since the United Kingdom and Pakistan had no extradition treaty, he could not be extradited to the UK to stand trial.

 However, when Gokal was making a trip to America in 1994, his plane stopped for re-fueling in Frankfurt.
 There, German police arrested him and extradited him to the United Kingdom.
 He was handed a 14-year sentence as a result of the SFO prosecution, the longest sentence handed out in a British court for fraud.

 Mykola Zlochevsky

 In April 2014, the SFO launched a money laundering investigation against Ukrainian oligarch Mykola Zlochevsky.
 Accounts of Burisma Holdings and its parent Brociti Investments, controlled by Zlochevsky, were frozen at the London branch of BNP Paribas.
 That money US$23 million was transferred as a result of complex transactions by a company controlled by a Ukrainian businessman Serhiy Kurchenko, a subject of the European Union restrictive measures.
-When the Ukrainian prosecutor general's office failed to provide documents needed for the investigation, a British court in January 2015 dropped the case and ordered to unfreeze the assets.
+When the Ukrainian prosecutor general's office failed to provide documents needed for the investigation, a British court in January 2015 dropped the case and ordered the assets be unfrozen.

 Organisation

-As one of the Law Officers' Departments, the SFO reports to the Attorney General of the UK.
+As one of the Law Officers' Departments, the SFO reports to the Attorney General for England and Wales.
 The SFO is unique in that its role is to both investigate and prosecute.
 Its case teams are therefore made up of investigators, lawyers, law clerks and forensic accountants.
 The SFO employs around 500 people.
 The cost of running the SFO in the financial year 2010–11 was 64p for each member of the British public.
 Over 80 per cent of staff are specialist caseworkers.
 When deciding what action to take, lawyers in the SFO must bear in mind the Prosecutors Code.

 The SFO is not a police force and its own investigators are not constables.
-Although the SFO does have certain investigatory powers, it does not have the powers of arrest or constable powers in relation to search.
-Therefore if these powers are necessary for an investigation the SFO will request support from the police or NCA as necessary.
+Although the SFO does have certain investigatory powers, it does not have the powers of arrest or police powers in relation to search.
+Therefore, if these powers are necessary for an investigation the SFO will request support from the police or NCA as necessary.